MiernickiElijah/Knight/README.md

 #Knight
 -------------
 ## Description
-This is a online note taker that allows a user to place notes and retrieve them with ease.
+This is an online note taker that allows a user to place notes and retrieve them with ease.
 -------------
 #Table of Contents
 [Knight](#Knight)